 I’d like to say I am fearless, however, it’s mildly intimidating to be in an environment where you know no one nor where anything is located; thank goodness they can all speak English here.
 I needed groceries, so I took the Grand Anse bus from True Blue campus to the mall, which has an IGA where students can buy groceries.

 I asked so many questions, literally everywhere I went.
 Luckily, the locals and students are super nice and helpful.
 So, I asked the student next to me where he was going, and he helped me make it to IGA.
 I about had a heart attack as I approached the produce section.
 The first thing I saw was Mushrooms $25 (this was in Eastern Caribbean currency – the current exchange rate is $2.67 EC per American dollar).
 I just got into budgeting, and this made my heart race in a mildly unhealthy way.
 So, to play it safe, I went for what I thought would be cheap.
 For $67 EC I bought 1 loaf of bread, 6 slices of bologna, Mayo, Cheese, 2 cups of Ramen, and paper towels.
 That converted to $23 American dollars.
 The cashier told me the general direction where Grand Anse beach was.
-After stuffing my groceries in my backpack, I headed in that direction, while asking many locals if I was going the right way.
+After stuffing my groceries in my backpack, I headed in that direction.

 This is a picture of the Grand Anse beach, as the sun was setting.